atusy/vimconf-2025-small/index.md

 ## Is tree-sitter for syntax highlighting?

 - No, tree-sitter is just a parsing library
-- Highlighting is just an application of parsed results
-- Applicable to variety of syntax-aware usecases:
+- Applicable to variety of syntax-aware features
+    - Highlighting
     - Code folding
-    - Smart selection (e.g., `if` function definition)
+    - Smart selection (e.g., function definition)
     - Outline

 ---

 ## What happens by parsing?

-- Identify node type of a token
+- Identify node type of a region
+    - function definition, string literal, assignment expression, ...
-- Identify hierarchical structure of tokens
+- Identify hierarchical structure of nodes
 - Allow querying nodes by type and structure

 ---

-## Today's talk
+## Today's goal

-Unlocking the Power of Tree-sitter by...
+Be aware of tree-sitter as a tool to build your own workflow by

-- Exploring various usecases beyond syntax highlighting
+- Exploring usecases beyond syntax highlighting
 - Showing insightful tree-sitter integration patterns
-- Introducing potential of treesitter-ls, a language server
+- Developing treesitter-ls, a language server

 ---